-Like all value types, components do not support shared references.
+Like value types, components do not support shared references.
+In other words, two persons could have the same name, but the two person objects would contain two independent name objects that were only "the same" by value.
 The null value semantics of a component are ad hoc.
 When reloading the containing object, NHibernate will assume that if all component columns are null, then the entire component is null.
-This should be okay for most purposes.
+This is suitable for most purposes.

-The properties of a component may be of any NHibernate type (collections, many-to-one associations, other components, etc).
+The properties of a component can be of any NHibernate type (collections, many-to-one associations, other components, etc).
 Nested components should not be considered an exotic usage.
-NHibernate is intended to support a very fine-grained object model.
+NHibernate is intended to support a fine-grained object model.